srobo/runbook/docs/competition/teams/role-descriptions/reception.md

 # Reception Volunteer

-Reception staff control entry to the building and inform attendees that photos and videos are being taken.
+Reception staff are the first point of contact for attendees at the competition and will answer any questions when people first arrive.
 On top of this, reception staff have a few administrative tasks to do for new team and volunteer arrivals/departures.

 Here is a flow chart summarising the details below:

 ![Reception Desk Flow](../diagrams/reception-desk-flow.svg)

 At the start of the competition day, there should be 3 reception staffers covering the entrance.
 Ushers will be posted by the stairs on level 3, and by the entrance to the level 3 cafe; they are there to direct teams to their pits.
 Once the initial influx of people is complete, reception will reduce to one staffer and ushers will no longer be required.

 ## For All Arrivals

 All people that enter the venue should be aware that we're taking photos and videos.
-There should be signage outside, so don't worry if you miss some people.
-But do try to check with most people who are arriving for the first time at the event.
+There will be signage outside and on the table, so that people are made aware.

 ### If people object to being recorded